FOSTI-UMS/Fingerprint-Door-Lock/How to Install Door-Lock System/Installation.md

 ### Langkah 2 :

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+Dillinger is currently extended with the following plugins Instructions on how to use them in your own application are linked below.

 | Plugin | README |